clojurewerkz/neocons.docs/articles/getting_started.md

 {% gist 13d2b968f5973c429a04 %}

 Relationship types that can be used (followed) during traversal are given via the `:relationships` option.

+### Traversing vs Cypher queries

+While traversing features are powerful, they predate a newer, more generic and even more powerful Neo4J Server feature: the Cypher query language.
+With the introduction and several revisions on Cypher, in some situations traversing the graph is no longer necessary.
+Please keep this in mind.
+That said, some problems are easier to solve using traversing than sophisticated Cypher queries.

 ## Wrapping up